 When Traditional Tutoring Isn’t the Answer

 For students with learning difficulties (unfortunately also known as “learning disabilities”), I often recommend educational therapy.
-Until our schools finally come around and offer legitimate educational therapy the same way they often offer speech therapy or occupational therapy, this means that hiring an educational therapist can be much more expensive than that math tutor you had hoped would work.
+Until our schools finally come around and offer legitimate educational therapy the same way they offer speech therapy, or sometimes even occupational therapy, this means that hiring an educational therapist can be much more expensive than that math tutor you had hoped would work.

 If you can afford it, though, run, don’t walk, to find a qualified educational therapist near you.